 What to do in winter in Alsace?
-10 activity ideas
+10 ideas for activities

 rando-raquette-vosges-alsace

 What to do in Alsace in winter?
-I assure you, even if it's not the best time to visit Alsace (with the obvious exception of the unmissable Alsatian Christmas markets), there are plenty of things to do!
-In winter, we tend to opt for nature activities to enjoy the snow in the Massif des Vosges (if there is any, of course...), but we can also choose indoor activities and even dress up warmly to discover the towns and villages of Alsace.
+Let me reassure you: even if it's not the best time to visit Alsace (with the obvious exception of the unmissable Alsatian Christmas markets), there are plenty of things to do!
+In winter, we tend to go for nature activities to take advantage of the snow in the Massif des Vosges (if there is any, of course...), but we can also opt for indoor activities and even dress up warmly to discover Alsace's towns and villages.

 Laurène